Patron in the City: Kim Franklin Nyberg

 At Patronicity, we believe that passionate individuals can spur change in their communities.
 We refer to those individuals as Patrons in the City, dedicating their time, sweat, and tears to building vibrant communities.
 We recently spoke with Kim Franklin Nyberg to learn more about her passion for community and how she serves as a Patron in the City.

 It was an absolute pleasure and joy to speak with Kim.
-We had a wonderful, brief phone call in Fall 2021 around the time the mural was wrapping up and she was in awe of how her community had come together to support the project, especially during the height of the pandemic.
-Kim is a long time resident of Madison, Indiana.
+We had a wonderful, brief phone call in the Fall of 2021 around the time the mural was wrapping up, and she was in awe of how her community had come together to support the project, especially during the height of the pandemic.
+Kim is a long-time resident of Madison, Indiana.
 Although not originally from Madison, it is her home, and her passion for her community shines through in all of her words and her work over the years.

 Maddie: Tell us a little about yourself!
 What is your role in the community?
 Who are you?